vchinnipilli/kubestriker/README.md

 **Apache License**

 ##  Support
-[vasant chinnipilli](https://cloudsecguy.dev) builds and maintains kubestriker to audit and secure kuberentes infrastructure.
+[vasant chinnipilli](https://cloudsecguy.dev) builds and maintains kubestriker to audit and secure kubernetes infrastructure.

 Start with [Documentation - will be available soon](https://cloudsecguy.dev) for quick tutorials and examples.